Digital Sculptures for Analog Sounds, 2010-12

 - Online exhibition for Chico.Art.Net.2010, Department of Art and Art History, California State University, Chico, 2010

-- Exhibition titled Cyberideologies, part of the FONLAD Festival at the UAVM Virtual Museum, Portugal, 2011
+- Part of exhibition titled Cyberideologies, part of the FONLAD Festival at the UAVM Virtual Museum, Portugal, 2011

 - Presented at Interacting With Immersive Worlds conference at Brock University in Ontario, Canada, 2011